buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcProjectedCRS.md

 > EXAMPLE  map zones includes:
 >
 > * for UTM, the zone number, like 32 for UTM32
-> * for Gaus-Krueger, the zones of longitudinal width, like 3'
+> * for Gauss-Krueger, the zone number, like 3 for GK3

 ### MapUnit